astronomer/astro-docs/cloud/stable/04_customize-airflow/06_airflow_api.md

    ```
    $ astro auth login gcp0001.us-east4.astronomer.io
    ```
-2. Identify your Airflow Deployment's **Deployment ID**.
+2. Identify your Airflow Deployment's Deployment ID.
 To do so, run:
    ```
    $ astro deployment list
    ```